Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits

-We evaluated the accuracy of each of the three prompts using three validation sets.
-We randomly sampled 100 texts from each type, and manually labeled them according to the established coding.
-That is, the texts were labeled as follows: \textit{(A) Implies AI involvement}, when the text explicitly or implicitly suggests that AI tools were involved in generating the attached image; \textit{(B) Does not imply AI}, when the text mentions AI-generated images, but does not imply that the attached image is AI-generated (including texts that suggests that the attached image is not AI-generated); or \textit{(C) Unrelated to AI}, only when the text is completely unrelated to AI-generated images (regardless of whether the text refers to the image in the post)---in most cases, a false positive of the keyword match.
-Next, we classified the three validation sets using the corresponding prompts.
-This classification task achieved an accuracy of 93\% for the title of the posts, 82\% for comments made by the author of the post, and 84\% for comments from other accounts.
+\newt{We used the LLMs to label each text according to one of three categories}: \textit{(A) Implies AI involvement}, when the text explicitly or implicitly suggests that AI tools were involved in generating the attached image; \textit{(B) Does not imply AI}, when the text mentions AI-generated images, but does not imply that the attached image is AI-generated (including texts that suggests that the attached image is not AI-generated); or \textit{(C) Unrelated to AI}, only when the text is completely unrelated to AI-generated images (regardless of whether the text refers to the image in the post)---in most cases, a false positive of the keyword match.
+The prompts, along with examples of input texts and their corresponding classifications, are provided in Appendix~\ref{llm_prompts_classification}.